Our aim is to inspire success through creative, critical, collaborative and caring thinking

 At CBC, you will learn a vocational or technical skill of your choosing, alongside Maths, English and IT.
 You’ll also take part in work experience programmes and tutorial and enrichment activities.

 Thinking creatively means spotting the connections in these activities, and using these to learn well and produce a high standard of work.

-In your askit sessions, you’ll learn how to become a creative thinker – someone who can join up the dots.
+In your sessions at CBC, you’ll learn how to become a creative thinker – someone who can join up the dots.
 Creative thinking gives you the problem solving skills universities and employers are looking for.